 Add to a mixing bowl the bananas.
 Mash with a fork or potato masher.
 Whisk in the eggs and vanilla essence.

-Sift in flour, almond meal, cinnamon, baking powder, baking soda and salt.
-Add the date puree.
+Sift in flour, cinnamon, baking powder, baking soda and salt.
+Add almond meal and date puree.
 Using a spatula, gently fold together until just evenly incorporated.

 Add yoghurt and gently fold through – be careful not to overmix!